-EFFECTIVE DATE: Section 2 of the act would be effective when it becomes law, except the monthly reports under the DOT Report Program would continue to be provided to the General Assembly until the performance dashboard is updated with the information.
-Section 9, authorizing a CDL exemption for certain military drivers, would become effective October 1, 2018.
-Sections 11 and 12, authorizing new special registration plates, would become effective February 1, 2019.
-The remainder of the act would become effective July 1, 2018.
+EFFECTIVE DATE: Section 2 of the act, amending DOT Report Program Requirements, became effective June 15, 2018, however, the reports must be provided to the General Assembly until the performance dashboard is updated with the information.
+Section 9, authorizing a CDL exemption for certain military drivers, becomes effective October 1, 2018.
+Sections 11 and 12, authorizing new special registration plates, becomes effective February 1, 2019.
+The remainder of the act became effective July 1, 2018.